GoogleChrome/web.dev/src/site/content/en/secure/fixing-the-cloaked-keywords-hack/index.md

 ## Identifying this type of hack

-The cloaked keywords and link hack automatically creates many pages with non-sensical text, links, and images.
+The cloaked keywords and link hack automatically creates many pages with nonsensical text, links, and images.
 These pages sometimes contain basic template elements from the original site, so at first glance, the pages might look like normal parts of your site until you read the content.